Spin-orbit torque switching of N\'eel order in band-inverted antiferromagnetic bilayer MnBi$_2$Te$_4$: Spin-orbit torkance and vector spherical harmonics decomposition

 with $l\geq0$ and $0\leq m\leq l$.
 In practice, we expand the first-principles torque up to $l=15$.
 Since the VSH form a complete orthonormal basis, the expansion converges systematically, and the fitted results are insensitive to the cutoff.
 We have verified that the key features discussed in the main text, such as the staggered components and the existence of a fixed point away from the equator, are already captured at low orders, and remain unchanged upon extending the expansion to $l=15$.

 A notable outcome is the appearance of the lowest-order dampinglike term $\mathrm{Re}\,\boldsymbol{Y}^{\rm D}_{1,0}\propto \hat{\mathbf{m}}\times(\hat{z}\times \hat{\mathbf{m}})$ in both \ch{CrI3}~\cite{Xue2021} and \ch{MnBi2Te4}.
 In bilayer \ch{CrI3}, this is expected since no threefold rotation axis exists.
 By contrast, in \ch{MnBi2Te4} one might expect this term to be forbidden by the $C_{3z}$ rotation of each layer, as in monolayer \ch{Fe3GeTe2}~\cite{Xue2023}.
 In the reduced mixed vector space $\mathbf{N}$, however, the $C_{3z}$ constraint is effectively lifted, rendering the term allowed.
 This underscores that the accessible torque channels depend on whether symmetry is enforced in Néel space or in the mixed vector representation.
-An explicit comparison is provided in the Supplemental Material.